Nevada Highlights

 |

-Adult smoking and tobacco use data come from CDC’s 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
-High school and middle school smoking data come from the 2023 Nevada Youth Risk Behavior Survey.
+Adult smoking and tobacco use data come from CDC's 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
+High school smoking data come from CDC's 2023 Youth Risk Behavior Survey.
+Middle school smoking rate is taken from the 2023 Nevada Youth Risk Behavior Survey.
 A current high school tobacco use rate is not available for this state.

 Health impact information is taken from the Smoking-Attributable Mortality, Morbidity and Economic Costs (SAMMEC) software.
 Smoking-attributable deaths reflect average annual estimates for the period 2005-2009 and are calculated for persons aged 35 years and older.
 Smoking-attributable healthcare expenditures are based on 2004 smoking-attributable fractions and 2009 personal healthcare expenditure data.
 Deaths and expenditures should not be compared by state.